Aman22sharma/Hacktoberfest2021_beginner/CONTRIBUTING.md

 example: Data-types_Aman22sharma.py
 ```

-- You can not add the same concepts again so, make sure whatever concept you are going to add check it onece and add new concepts
+- You can not add the same concepts again so, make sure whatever concept you are going to add check it once and add new concepts

 Make a Pull Request for your changes and wait to be merged.